team-fireworks/hotfusion/README.md

 pnpm i rbxts/hotfusion
 ```

+## Methods

 Fusion 0.3 employs a greater focus on manual memory management via the use of
 scopes.
 You'd use constructors as methods on a scope.

 TypeScript does not let you specify if you're using a method of callback.
 For
 convenience, Hotfusion provides the `methodsOf` function.

-Pass in your scope, and a table of constructors, and constructors will have the
+Pass in your scope,
+and a table of constructors, and constructors will have the scope silently
-scope silently passed for you:
+passed for you:

 ```ts
 import {type BuiltinMethods, scoped, methodsOf}, Hotfusion from "@rbxts/hotfusion"